nikoelt/WhisperAttack/VAICOM PRO/VAICOM_INTEGRATION.md

 ## VAICOM PRO VoiceAttack profile

-The default VAICOM PRO profile that is imported into VoiceAttack requires modifications for running the `send_command.py` application with `start` or `stop` when TX buttons are pressed and released.
+The default VAICOM PRO profile that is imported into VoiceAttack requires modifications for executing the `WASC` (WhisperAttackSendCommand) plugin with the `Start Whisper Recording` or `Stop Whisper Recording` Plugin Context value when TX buttons are pressed and released.
 There are also changes required to the import for the "When I say" keyword collections as wildcards (`*`) are not supported.

 There are two options:
 - The first is to import the "WhisperAttack for VAICOM PRO.vap" profile provided here that contains these changes.
 This is the recommended option as provides a good base and can be used as a reference when updating with your own keyword collections.
 The key words in this profile have been updated to remove other occurrances of